Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Forecasting Results

+Recall that the ground truth is generated by a 512-bit RK4 solver.
+Due to the sensitive dependence on initial conditions, a 512-bit RK4 prediction initialized with data rounded to 64-bit precision inevitably diverges from this ground truth.
+A value of $\vpt{0.5} = 34.7$ Lyapunov times is measured for this effect.
+Given $n \geq 2^{12}$ noise-free observations of the ground truth trajectory rounded to 64-bit with a suitable time step, PolyProp matches and even slightly exceeds this value.
+Only the largest time steps do not reach this precision, likely because higher polynomial degrees would be required to fit the higher complexity of the propagator that comes with taking larger steps.
+In the best case, PolyProp reaches $\vpt{0.5} = 35.7$ on average for $n=2^{15} \approx 33{,}000$ observations, a time step of $\stepsize\leq 2^{-5} \approx 0.03$, and polynomial degree $p = 15$.
+This suggests that PolyProp successfully learns the underlying dynamics from the rounded data and compensates for the initialization error more effectively than the RK4 ODE solver.

-An example of the evolution of the error $\euclof{\hat z_j - z_j}$ is shown in \cref{fig:perfect}.
-In contrast to the defining property of chaos, we observe a constant error for about 8 Lyapunov times.
+An example of the evolution of the error between prediction and ground truth is shown in \cref{fig:perfect}.
+In contrast to the defining property of chaos, a constant error is observed for about 8 Lyapunov times when rounded to 64 bit.
 This, of course, does not break the chaotic behavior.
 It rather shows that, internally, the polynomial forecaster has a high-precision representation of the system state that is more accurate than the 64 bit at which the train and test data are stored.
 After the initial period of seemingly constant error, the Euclidean distance grows by a factor of Euler's number each Lyapunov time---the same as it would when using the exact L63 system (by definition of Lyapunov time and Lyapunov exponent).